PulipatiPranav/AI-trading-agent/README.md

 ## Milestone 3: Trading Environment

-We built a custom **Gym environment** that simulates a stock market and allows our agent to:
+I built a custom **Gym environment** that simulates a stock market and allows our agent to:
 - Buy (0), Sell (1), or Hold (2) stock
 - Track its account balance, shares held, and net worth
 - Receive a reward based on portfolio growth (profit)